FantasticFiasco/aws-signature-version-4/README.md

     credentials: credentials);
 ```

-For more examples, please see the [tests](https://github.com/FantasticFiasco/aws-signature-version-4/tree/master/test).
+Please see the [tests](https://github.com/FantasticFiasco/aws-signature-version-4/tree/master/test) directory for other examples.

 ## The pledge

 This project comes with a pledge, providing transparency on supported and unsupported scenarios.

-- Amazon S3 (Amazon Simple Storage Service) is currently not supported.
-Please give [issue #1](https://github.com/FantasticFiasco/aws-signature-version-4/issues/1) a thumbs up if you wish it to be supported.
-- No [steps of the signing algorithm](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) have deliberately been left out
-- About 170 unit tests are run before any release
+- :heavy_check_mark: Over 170 unit tests are passing before a release
-- About 180 integration tests targeting an IAM authenticated API Gateway are run before any release
+- :heavy_check_mark: Over 180 integration tests targeting an IAM authenticated AWS API Gateway are passing before a release
+- :heavy_check_mark: No [steps of the signing algorithm](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) have deliberately been left out
+- :heavy_check_mark: [AWSSDK.Core](https://www.nuget.org/packages/AWSSDK.Core/) is reused as much as possible, thus the dependency
-- Implementation is passing the [Signature Version 4 Test Suite](https://docs.aws.amazon.com/general/latest/gr/signature-v4-test-suite.html) scenarios, with the following exceptions:
+- :heavy_check_mark: [Signature Version 4 Test Suite](https://docs.aws.amazon.com/general/latest/gr/signature-v4-test-suite.html) scenarios are passing, with the following exceptions:
-    - `get-vanilla-query-unreserved` - This scenario defines a request URI that isn't supported by API Gateway
+  - :x: `get-vanilla-query-unreserved` - This scenario defines a request URI that isn't supported by AWS API Gateway
-    - `get-utf8` - The signing algorithm states the following: *'Each path segment must be URI-encoded twice except for Amazon S3 which only gets URI-encoded once.'*.
+  - :x: `get-utf8` - The signing algorithm states the following: *'Each path segment must be URI-encoded twice except for Amazon S3 which only gets URI-encoded once.'*.
 This scenario does not URL encode the path segments twice, only once.
-    - `normalize-path/get-space` - The signing algorithm states the following: *'Each path segment must be URI-encoded twice except for Amazon S3 which only gets URI-encoded once.'*.
+  - :x: `normalize-path/get-space` - The signing algorithm states the following: *'Each path segment must be URI-encoded twice except for Amazon S3 which only gets URI-encoded once.'*.
 This scenario does not URL encode the path segments twice, only once.
-    - `post-sts-token/post-sts-header-before` - This scenario is based on the fact that the signing algorithm should support STS tokens, e.g. by assuming a role.
+  - :x: `post-sts-token/post-sts-header-before` - This scenario is based on the fact that the signing algorithm should support STS tokens, e.g. by assuming a role.
 This scenario is already covered by numerous other integration tests and can because of this safely be ignored.
-    - `post-x-www-form-urlencoded` - The header `Content-Length` is specified in the canonical request file, but not in the authorization header file, nor the signed request file.
+  - :x: `post-x-www-form-urlencoded` - The header `Content-Length` is specified in the canonical request file, but not in the authorization header file, nor the signed request file.
 AWS Technical Writers have been notified, and we are awaiting answer.
-    - `post-x-www-form-urlencoded-parameters` - This scenario is based on the fact that we need to specify the charset in the `Content-Type` header, i.e. `Content-Type:application/x-www-form-urlencoded; charset=utf-8`.
+  - :x: `post-x-www-form-urlencoded-parameters` - This scenario is based on the fact that we need to specify the charset in the `Content-Type` header, i.e. `Content-Type:application/x-www-form-urlencoded; charset=utf-8`.
 This is not necessary because .NET will add this encoding if omitted by us.
-We can safely skip this test and rely on integration tests where actual content is sent to an API Gateway.
+We can safely skip this test and rely on integration tests where actual content is sent to an AWS API Gateway.
-- Implementation is reusing as much as possible from [AWSSDK.Core](https://www.nuget.org/packages/AWSSDK.Core/), thus the dependency
+- :x: Amazon S3 (Simple Storage Service) is currently not supported.
+Please give [issue #1](https://github.com/FantasticFiasco/aws-signature-version-4/issues/1) a thumbs up if you wish it to be supported.
-- Implementation is supporting authentication using the HTTP header `Authorization`
+- :heavy_check_mark: HTTP header authentication is supported
-- Implementation is not supporting query string authentication
+- :x: Query string authentication is not supported
-- Implementation has only been tested using HTTP/1.1
+- :heavy_check_mark: HTTP/1.1 is supported
+- :x: HTTP/2 is not supported, please create an issue if you wish it to be supported

 ## Install via NuGet